mvysny/mvysny.github.io/_posts/2024-7-29-vaadin-kotlin-db.md

 ## vok-orm

 I've created [vok-orm](https://github.com/mvysny/vok-orm) in a way to be directly usable with Vaadin, and therefore it complies with all the above-mentioned properties.
 The code base is really simple as well.

+Disadvantages:
-The disadvantage is that it's not really popular, so getting bugs fixed might be tricky.
+* not really popular, so getting bugs fixed might be tricky.

 Example projects: